-But above it all, the theme of all Sebes' goals were human relationships who learned to see his experiments making flourish a rejuvenated football culture as though football was a body of truths he needed to unearth.
-It is there a story that has the re-birth of football everywhere in view which would admit the whole triumphant answer for the sport, make Hungarian football delightfully enhanced and be the sport's measure of all things.
+But above it all, the theme of all Sebes' goals were human relationships who learned to see his experiments making flourish a rejuvenated football culture as though the sport was a body of truths he needed to unearth.
+It is there a story that has the post-war re-birth of the game everywhere in view which would admit the whole triumphant answer, make Hungarian national football delightfully enhanced and be the sport's measure of all things.

 His main object was to command the best talents of the day as seen through a single team and to make them believe as he did: to present an example of socialism in action.
-Sebes hoped his style and content would inspire his countrymen, renew their sense of common destiny and seal his team's determination to rule the world, his team idealized by the nation's own admiration.
 He also probably intended to show that Hungary during its glorious football reign had produced men as great as the greatest as the now dominant Germans, Italians and Brazilians.
-Fortunately for him and for the footballing world, among those who lent themselves to his purposes were several players of many-sided genius.
-As their fame steadily grew around them for a remarkable lineage of seven years, the team known variously abroad as the 'Mighty', 'Magical' or "Magnificent Magyars" or simply and affectionately as the 'Golden Team' in Hungary, was thrust upon audiences with a major box-office appeal.
+Fortunately for him among those who lent themselves to his purposes were several players of many-sided genius.
+As their fame steadily grew around them for a remarkable lineage of seven years, the team known variously abroad as the 'Mighty', 'Magical' or "Magnificent Magyars" or simply and affectionately as the 'Golden Team' in Hungary was thrust upon audiences with a major box-office appeal.

-Sebes composed his new movement governed by the idea that a communal solving of players equally sharing in the ball's forward propagation then dovetailing all players into defense when needed for a mutual advantage would stand as an advance for football.
+Sebes composed his new movement governed by the idea that a communal solving of players equally sharing in the ball's forward propagation then dovetailing all players into defense when needed for a mutual advantage would stand as an advance.
 He played freely around with experiments, forcing his mind through channels of deductions that drove him to work and rework the game's dialogue for rhythmical perfection.
-Logically with a dose of reform motive, football, according to Sebes, can probably best be discovered through its activity form where attack and defense were mutually intelligible in one unifying operation.
-Sebes fathered the theory that it would be this fusion of tactics suggested by the mutual reinforcing dependence of attack and defense that were all of a piece were worked out sometime between 1948 and 1950 by the "father of modern football", Gustáv Sebes, during a doctrinaire and the most extravagant and cavalier age of football.
+Logically with a dose of reform motive, soccer, according to Sebes, can probably best be discovered where attack and defense were mutually reinforcing with the team all of a piece.

 Most of all, Sebes needed the right available players to make it work.
-To help start and favor that growth and best articulate that quest, he required the right local and national political permissions to lure into two club centers (Honvéd and MTK) to anchor the very best Hungarian football had to offer as a testing place, thereby binding them firmly to his cause by gathering them together in a group of unparalleled amplitude and forming them into a poised ensemble.
+To help start that quest, he required the right local and national political permissions to house into two club centers (Budapest Honvéd and MTK) to anchor the very best Hungarian sport had to offer as a testing place, thereby binding them firmly to his cause by gathering them together in a group of unparalleled amplitude and forming them into a poised athletic ensemble.
 These liaisons and rich connections from Honvéd and MTK made the nucleus of the national team which was a finishing school for all graces of body and mind.
 Here knowledge is mastery of technique and craft, talents and the limits of physical capacities were harmonized in actual creative activities and freed a gallery of distinct, worldly, vivid individuals who became the worthiest players in the world.
-Clearly such a galaxy of talent, working at a level just short of supreme, has held the stage ever since.

-This team were garlanded in patriotic odes and music honoring the wisdom and just design of the socialist system and were shown in cinema theaters playing in faraway places or at home that ennobled the ideal persons.
-Whether the communist authorities admitted it or not, the team was authentically a Hungarian one.
-Most all of the players grew up and took up their careers playing in a free Royal Hungary during the powerful regency of Admiral Miklos Horthy (whom the people acquired as a strong and eloquent champion in 1919) or during the brief budding of democracy right after the war, but it was thoroughly socialist in formulation after 1949 that says much about the measure of Sebes' strength of inheritance.
+Whether the communist authorities admitted it or not, the team was authentically a vintage Hungarian one.
+Most all of the players grew up and took up their careers playing in a free Royal Hungary during the powerful regency of Admiral Miklós Horthy or during the brief budding of democracy right after the war, but it was thoroughly socialist in formulation after 1949 that says much about the measure of Sebes' strength of inheritance.
+The team were garlanded in patriotic odes and contemporary music honoring the wisdom and just design of the socialist system and were shown in cinema theaters playing in faraway places or at home that ennobled the ideal persons in the working class system.

-Entirely prolific, the tactical shape was pursued mainly through and received its rhythm from four players: inside-left Puskas, inside-right Kocsis, well seconded by the withdrawn center-forward Hidegkuti, and attacking wing-half Bozsik poised in the middle were the players that carried on the tide in the inner life of the offense that heralded a realm of unreachable attacking football which proclaimed the team most boldly.
+Entirely prolific, the tactical shape was pursued mainly through and received its rhythm from four players: forward inside-left Puskas, target striker at inside-right Kocsis well seconded by the withdrawn center-forward Hidegkuti and attacking wing-half Bozsik poised in the middle were the players that carried on the tide in the inner life of the offense that heralded a realm of unreachable attacking football which proclaimed the team most boldly.
 They were linked to Czibor on the left wing with his gleaming runs and the rightly used Laszlo Budai at wide right.

-With them combined, Sebes sorted his team through a clutch of big matches and left scores of masterpieces.
-Most teams, therefore, could not rise above their predicament of seeing and confronting the prodigy of famous men of the people doubtless getting near their goal and scoring more often than they themselves with goals that could not be got back, nor resolving the paradoxes of a team also that did not lack a conclusive defense.
+Most teams, therefore, could not rise above their predicament of seeing and confronting the prodigy of famous men of the people doubtless getting near their goal and scoring more often than they themselves with goals that could not be got back nor resolving the paradoxes of a team also that did not lack a conclusive defense.
 National teams seemed to founder to the tang of aptly turned passes, specialties and a prim defense that a sixty-game series hallowed their cause.
 They made newsworthy football look easy until one tries to play like the Hungarians and discovers how much care has gone into the choice of handling, placements of emphasis and array of thought.
-Thus, from scene to scene, for six years the team played with an irresistible appeal with other sides unable to muster those qualities to oppose the pace of events just as games became superb demonstrations of new geometry and new laws of motion raised to the level of great, imaginative art.